-Action Task Outcome/Output By when / Lead NEW Homes investment Supporting the delivery of affordable rented properties through SHARP for NEW Homes.
+Priority 1.1 To increase the supply of all types and tenures of affordable housing through new build developments Action Task NEW Homes investment Supporting the delivery of affordable rented properties through SHARP for NEW Homes.
 Ensuring NEW Homes maximises its ability to invest in the delivery of affordable rented properties through using their existing assets.
-Increase number of social rented housing by xx Increase the number of affordable rented homes by xx Increase the number of single person accommodation by xx Maximising the provision of affordable housing on market led sites through S106 requirements Ensuring the new LDP affordable housing planning policy requirements maximises appropriate on-site provision.
+Maximising the provision of affordable housing on market led sites through S106 requirements Ensuring the new LDP affordable housing planning policy requirements maximises appropriate on-site provision.
 Supporting and encourage our delivery partners to utilise private finance and Rent to Own grant to acquire units from developers for affordable rent and rent to own / shared ownership, in addition to the planning requirement.
 Working with developers to ensure delivery of affordable ownership models, such as shared equity, where there is demand.
-Increase the number of available private rented sector housing by xx Bring xx empty properties back into use Provide an additional xx specialist housing (accessible and larger family accommodation) Older people / intergenerational homes Exploring innovation across the sector to increase supply and reduce delivery costs Working with partners to use off site manufacturing / Modern Methods of Manufacturing Explore opportunities through the regional growth deal partnership Considering investing in designs for multigenerational / flexible homes riority 1.2 To increase the supply through better use of existing social housing s tock Action Task Outcome/Output By when / Lead The Council's housing stock Undertaking a review of the stock and tenancies to determine where there is under occupation or where there is capacity to realign the use of the stock Reviewing the existing use of stock to assess best use Developing an incentive scheme to encourage movement in the stock where it can be proven to meet a need from the housing register and address under occupation / overcrowding.
-Increase number of social rented housing Partner Housing Association stock NEED INPUT FROM RSLS Accessible Housing Develop an Accessible Housing Register for all social housing stock to enable better use of adapted stock
+Exploring innovation and social value across the sector Working with partners to use off site manufacturing / Modern Methods of Manufacturing Explore opportunities through the regional growth deal partnership Considering investing in designs for multi-generational / flexible homes Increasing the use of social value in service planning and procurement in order to maximise opportunities to support vulnerable residents.